gap-packages/sotgrps/README.md

 IdSOTGroup(G)          : returns false if G is not a group or |G| is not available; otherwise returns the SOT-group ID (n, i), where n = |G| and G is isomorphic to SOTGroup(n, i).

-SOTGroupIsAvailable(n) : returns true if the groups of order n are available.
+IsSOTAvailable(n) : returns true if the groups of order n are available.
 SOTGroupsInformation(n): returns a brief comment on the enumeration of the isomorphism types of groups of order n.
 SOTGroupsInformation() : returns information of the available order types that AllSOTGroups(n) applies to.